trustyai-explainability/trustyai-explainability/explainability-service/README.md

 In order to generate period measurements for a certain metric, you can send a request to the `/metrics/$METRIC/schedule`.
-Looking at the SPD example abov,e if we wanted the metric to be calculated periodically we would request:
+Looking at the SPD example above if we wanted the metric to be calculated periodically we would request:

 ```shell
 curl -X POST --location "http://{{host}}:8080/metrics/spd/request" \